Beliavsky/Fortran-code-on-GitHub/README.md

 [functional-fortran](https://github.com/wavebitscientific/functional-fortran): library for functional programming in modern Fortran

-[Futility](https://github.com/CASL/Futility): utilities that contains the following capabilities: definition of kinds for intrinsic numeric data types, a unit test harness, definitions for some basic extensions to the Fortran language, geometry definitions and intersection routines, file wrapper functions, parallel wrapper functions, math utilities, a lightweight profiling interface, and other miscellaneous routines, from CASL
+[Futility](https://github.com/CASL/Futility): utilities for definition of kinds for intrinsic numeric data types, a unit test harness, definitions for some basic extensions to the Fortran language, geometry definitions and intersection routines, file wrapper functions, parallel wrapper functions, math utilities, a lightweight profiling interface, and other miscellaneous routines, from CASL

 [general-purpose-fortran](https://github.com/urbanjost/general-purpose-fortran): non-numeric tasks such as command-line parsing, string functions, date-and-time manipulation and display, interfacing to the C POSIX system routines, by urbanjost